Sefford/CircularProgressDrawable/README.md

 The Circular Progress Drawable is made out of three differentiated components:

 * The first one is what is known as the *inner circle*.
-The inner circle takes up to 3/4 of the radius of the drawable and can be scaled up and down to achieve a progress effect or to serve a background for a TextView on top to indicate its meaning.
+The radius of the drawable and can be scaled up and down to achieve a progress effect or to serve a background for a TextView on top to indicate its meaning.
 * The next is the *outline ring*.
 This ring will surround the inner circle and it is intended as a subtle cue of the empty state of the progress.
 * The last is the *outer ring*.
 It will be used for several purposes.
 The first is to show the progress